Invariance Through Latent Alignment: Experiments

-\paragraph{Modifications to DistractingCS} The default configuration of DistractingCS changes distractions at the start of every episode (e.g., different background images are used at every episode).
-However, we are interested in measuring an agent's ability to perform inference across several episodes on the same target environment.
-Thus, we modify DistractingCS to sample a distraction once in the beginning of learning, and then use the same distraction across all learning epochs.
+\paragraph{Modifications to Distracting Control Suite} The default configuration of distracting control suite changes distractions at the start of every episode (e.g., different background images are used at every episode).
+However, we are interested in measuring an agent's ability to perform adaptation across several episodes on the same target environment.
+Thus, we modify distracting control suite to sample a distraction once in the beginning of learning, and then use the same distraction across all learning epochs.
 This also ensures consistent evaluation across algorithms.
-In accordance with this change, we also modify the intensity benchmark from DistractingCS.
+In accordance with this change, we also modify the intensity benchmark from distracting control suite.
 In our experiments, intensity measures the deviation between an environment distraction and the train environment's default value.
 For example, intensity may measure how far the distracting color is from the default.
 Finally, we modify the environments to only apply a single distraction during testing (rather than all three) in order to better understand the impact of each type of distraction on overall performance.
 Figure~\ref{fig:distractions} shows an example of distractions across intensities on Walker-walk domain.